ossu/computer-science/README.md

 _Python for Everyone_ will introduce you to a popular language and will quickly move to practical programming tasks - using web APIs and databases.
 This will give you a taste of what many professional developers do.

 _Fundamentals of Computing_ will also start by introducing you to Python.
 It then moves on to give an introduction to academic Computer Science topics, like sorting and recursion.
 This will give you a taste of what the following courses will be like.
-(Students who complete _Fundamentals of Computing_ can skip Intro to Computer Science and begin Core CS.)
+(Students who complete _Fundamentals of Computing_ can skip Intro to Computer Science and begin Introduction to CS Tools.)

 **Topics covered**:
 `simple programs`